WieeRd/questionable/README.md

 Rather, it's meant to be used as:

 - A cheat-sheet to refer to before asking questions
-- A copypasta that can be quoted when someone asks a bad question
+- A copypasta that can be quoted when someone asks a "lacking" question

 Whether you are a curious beginner full of questions, or a veteran
 who got tired of manually guiding beginners to improve their questions,